JWST Measurements of Neutral Hydrogen Fractions and Ionized Bubble Sizes at $z=7-12$ Obtained with Ly$\alpha$ Damping Wing Absorptions in 27 Bright Continuum Galaxies: Methods

 \subsection{Fitting Results}

-\Add{In Figure \ref{res:fit_res}, we show the stacked posterior PDF of the parameter related to the Ly$\alpha$ damping wing absorption for each redshift bin.} \Add{T}he three contours with different darkness correspond to the 1, 2, and 3$\sigma$ from the darkest to the faintest order, respectively.
-The histograms represent the marginalized probability density function of the $x_{\rm \HI}$ and $R_{b}$.
-The three dashed lines in each histogram represent \Add{the mode and lower/upper boundary of 68th percentile HPDI, respectively}.
-We summarize the best-fit template and the best-fit parameters in Table \ref{table:bf}.
-For the results of the stacked spectra in \#4 bin, we obtain very high $x_{\rm \HI}$ and small $R_b$ values (i.e., $x_{\rm \HI}\sim1$, $R_b~\Add{<1}$ cMpc) as similar as the ones reported for a $z=10.17$ galaxy in \cite{H23}. \Add{For the $z\sim7$ galaxies, our $x_{\rm \HI}$ is not well constrained as one can see from the marginalized PDF.
-The reason for tighter constraint on $\log R_b$ compared to that for $x_{\rm \HI}$ could be attributed to the strong dependence of $\log R_b$ value to the position of observed Lyman break relative to the systemic redshift.}
+\Add{In Figure \ref{res:fit_res}, we show the \Add{binned} posterior PDF of the parameter of ${x_{\rm \HI}}$ and $\log R_b$ for each redshift bin.} \Add{The solid (dashed) contour represents the 68-(90-)th percentile range for 2D marginalized PDFs.} The \Add{top two panels} in corner diagrams represent the marginalized probability density function of the $x_{\rm \HI}$ and \Add{$\log R_{b}$}.
+We summarize the best-fit parameters in Table \ref{table:bf}.
+For the results of the \#4 bin, we obtain very high $x_{\rm \HI}$ and small $R_b$ values (i.e., $x_{\rm \HI}\sim1$, $R_b~\Add{<1}$ cMpc) as similar as the ones reported for a $z=10.17$ galaxy in \cite{H23}. \Add{For the $z\sim7$ galaxies, our $x_{\rm \HI}$ is not well constrained as one can see from the marginalized PDF.
+The reason for tighter constraint on $\log R_b$ compared to that for $x_{\rm \HI}$ could be attributed to the strong dependence of $\log R_b$ value to the position of observed Lyman break relative to the systemic redshift.} Moreover, the reasons for having sharp peaks for $\log R_b$ compared with that for $x_{\rm \HI}$ could be attributed to that Ly$\alpha$ damping wing shapes are more sensitive $\log R_b$ than for $x_{\rm \HI}$ as $\log R_b$ have uniform prior distributions based on logarithmic form, unlike the linearly uniform prior distributions for $x_{\rm \HI}$. \Add{Logarithmically changing $\log R_b$ values have a little impact on the shape of model spectra, in another word the likelihood values do not change dramatically, when the $\log R_b$ is considerably small.
+This is reflected on the low and flat posterior probability values at small $\log R_b$ range and sharp peaks around the best-fit values in Figure \ref{res:fit_res}.
+We also confirm similar behaviors for posterior probability distribution for $\log R_b$ for individual galaxies.
+We note that narrowing down the range of flat priors for $\log R_b$ does not affect the best-fit value as it is defined by the mode, but the lower bound for uncertainty would increase if we adopt higher value for the lower bound of the flat prior.}

 \Add{In Figure \ref{res:fit_spec}, we also present examples of our spectrum fitting for individual objects.
 From the top to bottom panels, we show the fitting results for CEERS\_1019, CEERS2\_588, and 00021842, respectively.
 For CEERS\_1019, strong IGM absorption with $x_{\rm \HI}={0.91}^{+0.09}_{-0.45}$ and an ionized bubble size of $\log R_b/{\rm cMpc}={0.82}^{+0.61}_{-0.45}$ explains moderately softened break feature around the rest-frame 1216 {\AA} of the observed spectrum.
 For CEERS2\_588, in addition to strong IGM absorption (i.e., $x_{\rm \HI}\sim1$) and small ionized region (i.e., $\log R_b/{\rm cMpc}<0$), Ly$\alpha$ damping wing absorption by CGM with {\HI} column density of $\log N_{\rm \HI}/{\rm cm^{-2}}>22$ surrounding the galaxy explains strongly softened break feature around the rest-frame 1216 {\AA}.
 In contrast, the sharp and blue-shifted break feature at the rest-frame 1216 {\AA} for 00021842 can be explained with Ly$\alpha$ emission together with high Ly$\alpha$ transmission environment realized with small IGM absorption (i.e., $x_{\rm \HI}\sim0$) and a large ionized bubble (i.e., $\log R_b/{\rm cMpc}>1$).}